Leica M10 Monochrom

 The Leica M10 Monochrom is a digital rangefinder camera manufactured by Leica Camera.
 It was released on 17 January 2020.
 A black and white only successor to the Leica M Monochrom and the Leica M Monochrom (Typ 246).
-The M10 Monochrom uses a full frame 40 Megapixels CMOS sensor that has no color filter on the sensor.
+The M10 Monochrom uses a full frame 40 Megapixels CMOS sensor that has no color filter array on the sensor.
 The Leica M10 Monochrom is physically similar to the Leica M10 and Leica M10-P with a dedicated ISO dial on the top plate.
 The ISO ranges from 160 to 100,000.
 The M10 Monochrom has a 3" color TFT LCD monitor with 1,036,800 pixels covered with Gorilla Glass.
 The camera is made of all-metal die cast magnesium body, wrapped in synthetic leather covering, and brass top panel and base, with black chrome plated finish.